-- working with children and young people (from 8 years upwards) (PDF)
+- working with children and young people (aged 8 to 17 years) (PDF)

-- working with adults and older adults (from 18 years upwards) (PDF)
+- working with adults and older adults (PDF)

 - working with the public (community and public health) (PDF)

-The primary audience for this documentation will be clinicians, trainers, clinical managers and commissioners of services, but service users and carers may also find the documents useful.
+These competence frameworks will be most useful for clinicians, trainers, clinical managers and commissioners of services, but service users and carers may also find the documents useful.
 A separate guide written specifically for service users and carers (PDF) describes the frameworks and outlines the care they can expect.